 Thanks to our long history as leaders in visual effects production, our active industry participation, and our track record of producing the top fresh talent the Lost Boys brand is well known worldwide within the visual effects industry.
 Our reputation opens doors and builds connections.
 Through our networks, the VFX Industry will take an active role in your career development.
 We often have recruiters contacting us to ask when the next class is graduating and if we have any alumni available for work.
 Studios will often hire several Lost Boys at once, as employers know our student work together well as a team and have the knowledge to succeed.
 Lost Boys is selective in applicants and intentionally creates smaller class sizes in order to facilitate strong inter-peer bonds and collaborative work habits.
 We develop strong personal relationships that last far beyond graduation.
 All our graduates make us proud and we care about each and every one of them.
 It is important to us that all our students succeed.

 We have two decades of experience actively participating in the development of our industry.
-We listen to the current needs.
-We anticipate the future demands.
-The outcome has been the creation of the worlds top craft programs to give you your best shot at achieving your dreams of working in feature film visual effects.
-Our Program Advisory Committee’s (PAC) for our programs, include some of the top minds in their area of expertise and are met with regularly to help design and shape the curriculum to keep our programs current with industry needs.
+We listen to the current needs, we anticipate the future demands, and the outcome has been the creation of the worlds top craft programs to give you your best shot at achieving your dreams of working in feature film visual effects.
+Our Program Advisory Committee (PAC) for our programs include some of the top minds in their area of expertise and coordinate regularly to help design and shape the curriculum to keep our programs current with industry needs.
 Our Alumni are also another valuable resource.
-We are proud of our alumni and stay closely connected to them, resulting in valuable ongoing ties to industry and feedback to help us evolve the program.
-They have recently begun a monthly Lost Boys Meet-up held at our school to present cutting edge techniques and tools which is open to all alumni and active students.
+We are proud of our alumni and stay closely connected to them.
+This results in valuable ongoing ties to industry and feedback to help continuously evolve the program.
+They have recently begun a monthly Lost Boys Meet-up held at our school to present cutting edge techniques and tools which are open to all alumni and active students.

-Students learn real-world problems solving skills and challenge themselves in new ways.
+Students learn real-world problem solving skills by continuously pushing themselves in new ways.
 Each project reveals a new craft relevant challenge to overcome under the guidance of an experienced mentor.
-Unlike most educational methods that are only learning by listening, watching and memorizing, with learning by doing students learn to have greater understanding and better retention of the knowledge.
+Unlike most educational methods that are only learning by listening, watching and memorizing,project-based learning provides a greater understanding and better retention of difficult information.
 As an added benefit, the flexibility of this style of learning allows students coming from different levels of experience to always stay challenged.
-Through carefully designed demonstrations and courses students are shown all the fundamental skills required in the industry and apply/prove those skills through valuable portfolio projects which smoothly increase in complexity as the program progresses.
-We embrace an open floor plan, encouraging students from both programs to communicate and collaborate on projects.
-Our schedule is fluid, allowing us the flexibility to add in a last minute guest speaker or studio tour.
+Through carefully designed demonstrations and courses, students are shown all the fundamental skills required in the industry and apply/prove those skills through valuable portfolio projects, which smoothly increase in complexity as the program progresses.
+We embrace an open floor plan, encouraging students from different programs to communicate and collaborate on projects.
+In addition, our schedule is fluid allowing us the flexibility to add in a last minute guest speaker or studio tour.
 One of the major advantages of project work is that students feel better prepared for employment in a studio.
-They are encouraged to find new solutions to problems they encounter on the different projects thereby continuously learning.
-This is imperative in an every evolving technology driven field.
+They are encouraged to find new solutions to problems they encounter on different projects thereby continuously learning.
+This is imperative in an ever evolving technology driven field.
 Learning doesn’t end in the classroom, it is a life long adventure!
-Tell me and I’ll forget.
-Show me and I’ll remember.
-Involve me and I’ll understand! – Confucius
+Tell me and I will forget.
+Show me and I may remember.
+Involve me and I will understand. – Confucius

 Our programs are intensive shorter duration programs designed to immerse you in Visual Effects.
 We are different by design.
 Our emphasis is on teaching you a craft, not just software.
-Teaching primarily using projects which simulate tasks they would be given in the industry.
+Teaching by primarily using project-based learning which simulate tasks students would be given in the industry.
 Students are provided a shot or a sequence of shots to complete within a realistic production deadline working under the guidance of an experienced mentor.
-Our programs are designed for those who know what they want to study and want to transition into a career as quickly as possible while still receiving a superior education.
-To compliment our projects students are provided with fundamental courses as well as lectures and demonstrations from guest instructors and speakers.
+Our programs are designed for those who know what they want to study and want to transition into a career as quickly as possible while still receiving an exemplary education.
+To compliment our projects, students are provided with fundamental courses as well as lectures and demonstrations from guest instructors and speakers who are titans in the Visual Effects industry.
 As this teaching method is intensive and has hours similar to that of many studios, the program duration is roughly equivalent to 2-4 year programs at other schools.
 This helps to prepare student to transition into studios with ease.

 Founded in 1996, Mark Benard entered into a partnership with Sir Richard Branson's world class Virgin Digital Studios to service the expanding Vancouver visual effects market.
 Lost Boys soon became an internationally renowned visual effects and animation studio providing award winning content to films, commercials, television series, music videos, and game cinematics.
 More can be seen under our History section.
-We differ from traditional educational institutions with our hands-on, project based curriculum and studio-like classroom environment.
-Our hours of instruction closer reflect the future studio culture, with additional evening time to work on projects.
-Our higher than average full time instructor to student ratio nurtures a strong learning relationship between students and staff.
-This often results in a close knit group of friends who develop team work skills, while recognizing and supporting each others strengths.
-Our instruction areas are set up much the same as you might find in any studio, with your own workspace and production class Linux workstation, and your own set of keys and access codes.
+We differ from traditional educational institutions with our hands-on, project-based curriculum and studio-like classroom environment.
+Our hours of instruction closer reflect the future studio culture, with additional evening times to work on projects.
+Our higher than average full-time instructor to student ratio nurtures a strong learning relationship between students and staff.
+This often results in a close knit group of friends who develop teamwork skills while also recognizing and supporting each others strengths.
+Our instruction areas are set up much like what you will find in any studio; with your own workspace and production class Linux workstation, and your own set of keys and access codes.
 There are also several common areas including a theater (for large screenings), a student lounge (for smaller groups), and a large rooftop deck for fresh air and summer barbeques.
 For a better idea of our inspirational environment visit our Virtual Studio Tour section.

 Steven brings 13 years of experience training for the Visual Effects Industry.